Azeem Majeed: Education

-Professor Majeed gained admission to the University of Wales College of Medicine (now the Cardiff University School of Medicine) to study medicine in 1980, and subsequently qualified as a medical doctor in 1985.
+Majeed gained admission to the University of Wales College of Medicine (now the Cardiff University School of Medicine) to study medicine in 1980, and subsequently qualified as a medical doctor in 1985.
 He later worked in clinical posts in South Wales and Gloucester, completing the MRCGP (FRCGP) and MFPH (FFPH) exams.
 He is also a Fellow of the Royal College of Physicians.
 Early in his clinical career, he worked in South Wales where he saw the effects of working in the coal mining industry on health; particularly, on lung disease.
 He also saw the effects of poverty on ill-health.
-Professor Majeed completed doctoral studies and was awarded his MD by the University of Wales in 1996.
+Majeed completed doctoral studies and was awarded his MD by the University of Wales in 1996.

 Career

-Professor Majeed moved to London in the 1990s.
+Majeed moved to London in the 1990s.
 He became a lecturer in the department of Epidemiology and Public Health Medicine at St. George's Hospital Medical School before moving to a senior lecturer post at both the School of Public Policy and the Department of Primary Care and Population Sciences at University College London (UCL).
-Further information on his career his available on his Imperial College Homepage.
-After moving to London, Professor Majeed continued his clinical work with roles in both general practice and in emergency medicine in addition to his academic work.
+After moving to London, Majeed continued his clinical work with roles in both general practice and in emergency medicine in addition to his academic work.

 In 2000, he was awarded a primary care senior scientist award and subsequently concentrated on research.
 In 2002, he became professor at UCL.
 In 2004 he was appointed Professor of Primary Care & Public Health and Head of the Department of Primary Care and Public Health at Imperial College London.
 He still spends some time working as a general practitioner in South London.

 In 2018, he completed a study demonstrating that the quality of care delivered by general practice was more important than the opening hours.